Thornlea Secondary School: Thornlea Deadline

-Thornlea Lights, Set and Sound
+Thornlea Tech

-Another club within Thornlea Secondary School is the Thornlea Lights, Set and Sound club also known as Thornlea Tech.
-This club is responsible for the wiring and behind the scenes of various assemblies and events throughout the year, including drama plays and the TWIC Wellness Fair.
-The Tech team uses soundboards, lightboards, cameras, speakers, wiring and various other forms of equipment to ensure that these events run smoothly.
+Thornlea Tech (formerly known as Thornlea Lights, Set and Sound) is a club responsible for the technical production of various assemblies and events throughout the year, including drama productions and the TWIC Wellness Fair.
+The team operates soundboards, lightboards, cameras, speakers, wiring, and various other equipment to ensure events run smoothly.

-Thornlea Lights, Set and Sound also hosts an annual haunted house, each year Thornlea Tech builds a haunted maze and students have to try and escape.
-In the 2023–2024 school year, Thornlea Tech collaborated with Thornlea's Multimedia Club for their haunted house event.
+Thornlea Tech also hosts an annual haunted house, constructing a maze that students attempt to navigate.
+In the 2023–2024 school year, Thornlea Tech collaborated with the Thornlea Multimedia Club for the event.

 Thornlea Multimedia Club

-The Thornlea Multimedia Club (MMC for short) is a club in Thornlea Secondary School that creates films and movies.
-The club consists of several departments; production, acting, editing, art, writing and audio.
-The Multimedia Club has made several films, including Who's Our Culprit, Bad Faith and Skadoosh.
-In 2022, they won the Vaughan Film Festival EIPMA Student Film award for their film Who's Our Culprit, directed by Kristen Ng.
+The Thornlea Multimedia Club (MMC) is a student club focused on creating films and movies.
+The club comprises several departments: production, acting, editing, art, writing, and audio.
+Notable films include Who's Our Culprit, Bad Faith, and Skadoosh.
+In 2022, the club won the Vaughan Film Festival EIPMA Student Film Award.

 Thornlea Robotics

-Thornlea Secondary School also hosts a Robotics team, that is called Thunder Robotics or Team 8764.
-The club is sponsored by the York Region District School Board, Thornlea Secondary School, the Argosy Foundation, Sylvan Learning and EMX.
-The Robotics team kicked off their rookie year in 2022 where they participated in contests as part of the FIRST Robotics Competition.
+Thornlea Secondary School hosts a robotics team known as Thunder Robotics (Team 8764), sponsored by the York Region District School Board, Thornlea Secondary School, the Argosy Foundation, Sylvan Learning, and EMX.
+The team began their rookie year in 2022, competing as part of the FIRST Robotics Competition.

-The Robotics team has participated in the District of Waterloo Event, District McMaster University, FIRST Ontario Provincial Championship and FIRST Ontario Provincial Championship – SCIENCE Division.

-Currently Thunder Robotics is ranked 53 of 198 teams in Ontario with a total point score of 97.
-They have participated in 41 matches since their creation and have won 16 but lost 20.
+Thunder Robotics has participated in the District of Waterloo Event, District McMaster University Event, and the FIRST Ontario Provincial Championship (Science Division).
+The team is currently ranked 53rd out of 198 teams in Ontario, with a total score of 97 points across 41 matches, winning 16 and losing 20.

 Athletics

-Thornlea Secondary School hosts a wide variety of athletic teams.
-These teams include soccer, tennis, rugby, basketball, cross country, volleyball, golf, swimming, rock climbing, curling, skiing, snowboarding, badminton, track and field, ultimate frisbee, flag football and baseball.
+Thornlea Secondary School hosts a wide variety of athletic teams, including soccer, tennis, rugby, basketball, cross country, volleyball, golf, swimming, rock climbing, curling, skiing, snowboarding, badminton, track and field, ultimate frisbee, flag football, and baseball.